Reveal the Stage II

 Reveal the Stage

-One long sheet of fabric, consisting of several pieces of textile connected with 7 tubes in the seams, is continuously moved by 7 dancers.
-They form wall partitions and different sculptural forms to reconfigure the space and call forth interaction with the audience.
+One long sheet of fabric, consisting of several pieces of textile connected with tubes in the seams, is continuously moved by a group of dancers.
+They form wall partitions and various sculptural forms to reconfigure the space and call forth interaction with the audience.

 2018: performed at Studio 17, Stavanger, Norway.